hashicorp/packer/website/source/docs/builders/docker.html.markdown

 The Docker builder builds [Docker](http://www.docker.io) images using Docker.
-The builder starts a Docker container, runs provisioners within this container, then exports the container for re-use.
+The builder starts a Docker container, runs provisioners within this container, then exports the container for reuse or commits the image.

 Packer builds Docker containers _without_ the use of [Dockerfiles](http://docs.docker.io/en/latest/use/builder/).